MSCS @ Mac

-The largest department at Macalester, we graduate a diverse group of 30–40 majors each year, over 50% from outside of the US.
+The largest department at Macalester, we graduate a diverse group of 70–90 majors each year.
 Many Mac students enter with substantial previous work in mathematics or experience with computers; others start with little background.
 We tailor our program to both kinds of students—there is a place here for you.

 Prize for Clara Drew (class of 2017)

 Clara Drew has won 1st place in the Undergraduate Research Project Competition (USRESP) sponsored by the American Statistical Association (ASA) and the Consortium for the Advancement of Undergraduate Statistics Education (CAUSE).
 Please see here for more details about this national competition: USRESP.
 Clara's submission was entitled, "The Halo Effect in Politics: The association between appearance and political success of leaders after a coup d'état", and was based on her Senior Honors Project (completed in Spring 2017).
 This marks the 4th consecutive USRESP competition in which MSCS students have won prizes, including 1st place in the past two competitions.

 Danny Kaplan wins 2017 Lifetime Achievement Award in Statistics

 The Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) has awarded its 2017 Lifetime Achievement Award in statistics education to Danny Kaplan!
 The award was announced at Penn State University on Friday, May 19th at the Awards Banquet of the 2017 United States Conference on Teaching Statistics.
 This biennial award is presented to an individual who, over an extended period of time, has made lasting contributions with broad impact to the field of statistics education especially, but not limited to, the teaching and learning of college-level statistics.